rafat/domainforge/docs/realtime-chat-enhancements.md

-## XMTP Chat Enhancement Documentation
+## Real-time Chat Enhancement Documentation

-This document describes the enhancements made to the XMTP Chat functionality in DomainForge.
+This document describes the enhancements made to the real-time chat functionality in DomainForge.

 ## Overview

-The XMTP Chat has been enhanced with the following features:
+The real-time chat has been enhanced with the following features:
 1. **Offer Integration in Chat** - Connect OfferButton to Doma's Orderbook API
 2. **Offer Status Tracking** - Real-time tracking using Poll API
 3. **Real-time Notifications** - Notifications for offer updates